If you like copious amounts of cheese, this one’s for you.

 Main Dough Procedure

 Note: I use an Ankarsrum Mixer, so my mixing order is slightly different from that of a KitchenAid or other mixer.
 Add all the water to your mixing bowl except for about 1/4 of the water.
 Add all the flour to the bowl and mix on low for 1 minute, until it forms a shaggy mass.
 Cover the mixing bowl and let it rest for 20 minutes.
-Next, add the levain, Tangzhong, sour cream, olive oil, and most of the remaining water (as needed), and mix on medium-low speed (about speed 4) for around 15 minutes.
+Next, add the levain, Tangzhong, sour cream, and most of the remaining water (as needed), and mix on medium-low speed (about speed 4) for around 15 minutes.
 Let it rest for another 20-25 minutes.
 Now add the salt and the remaining water if needed, and mix on speed 4 until you have a nicely developed, smooth dough.
+Lastly, add the cheese and mix until well incorporated.
 Don’t be afraid to mix longer.
 I have found that upfront gluten development is key if you want a nice open crumb.

 Remove the dough from the bowl and place it in a lightly oiled bowl, or proofing container, and do several stretch and folds.
 Make sure the dough is as flat as possible in your bowl/container, and measure the dough in millimeters and take the temperature of the dough.
 Based on the chart from http://www.thesourdoughjourney.com, determine what % rise you need and make a note.
 If you have a proofer, decide what temperature you want to set it at and what rise you are aiming for.

 Do a set of coil folds after 30 minutes, and a second one 30 minutes later, and then one set of stretch and folds, 30 minutes later.
-(Note: since this dough was very sticky, I did an extra set of coil folds).
 It’s important to build the layers of gases by doing the coil folds.

 When you are ready to bake, preheat your oven to 500°F an hour beforehand and prepare for steam.
 When ready to bake, score as desired.
 Prepare your oven for steam.
 I have a heavy-duty baking pan on the bottom rack of my oven with 1 baking stone above the pan and one on the top shelf.
 I pour 1 cup of boiling water into the pan right after I place the dough in the oven.
 I then lower the oven temperature to 450°F and bake until they are nice and brown, and the internal temperature is at least 205 – 210°F.